Genetic Counseling (M.S.)

-Genetic counseling is more than just a prescribed role or box.
-Genetic counseling is a skill set, combining an understanding of complex science and medicine with the ability to communicate.
-If we think about our profession in this way, there are no boundaries to what we can accomplish as genetic counselors.
+I think of genetic counseling as a skill set, combining medical knowledge, an understanding of complex science and the ability to communicate such.
+If we think about our profession as this skill set, there are no boundaries limiting what we as genetic counselors can do.

 growth in jobs by 2026